ghostdogpr/caliban/vuepress/docs/docs/gateway.md

 ### In-process Caliban APIs

-Use `Subgraph.local` to include a Caliban API without an HTTP call:
+Pass a Caliban API to `Subgraph.graphql` to execute it in process:

 ```scala
 import caliban._